ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 }
 ```

-where the real and the imaginary part are the first and second elements of the one dimensional array of length two.
-The `toString` method used to create a string representation of the object for the output.
+where the real and the imaginary part are the first and second elements of the one-dimensional array of length two.
+The `toString` method is used to create a string representation of the object for the output.

 ```d
 struct Complex(T)